 Other jobs, not on campus:

 Getting experiences without having to pay for it:

-Remember during undergrad when you paid to go on the international volunteer experience and commuted 45 minutes all summer to get to your unpaid internship?
-I do!
+Remember during undergrad when you paid to go on the international volunteer experience and commuted 45 minutes all summer to and from your unpaid internship?
+I sure do!

-Luckily, when you are in veterinary school, there are a lot more opportunities to get funded for professional development so that you no longer have to lose money to get valuable experiences:
+Luckily, when you are in veterinary school, there are a lot more opportunities to actually get funding for professional development so that you no longer have to lose money to get valuable experiences: